Benefits of Gas Appliances

 Especially if you’re building a home for the first time, deciding between gas and electric appliances can be difficult.
 Both come with a range of advantages and disadvantages that homeowners have to think about before they make a choice.
-To help you make your decision the gas plumbers at Norman Heating, Air Conditioning & Plumbing have compiled some pros and cons of gas appliances.
+To help you make your decision the gas plumbers at Norman Air have compiled some pros and cons of gas appliances.

 Pro: Cheaper Than Electric

 Natural gas is always cheaper than electric, particularly in the long run.
 While it may not be cost-effective to switch from electric to gas (or gas to electric) if you don’t already have a gas line, choosing all natural gas appliances can save you up to 30% on your monthly utility bills.
 Adding gas lines can be expensive and gas appliances are more expensive than electric ones up front, but these extra costs pay for themselves over time.